NixOS/nix.dev/source/tutorials/nix-language.md

 (attrset)=
 ### Attribute set `{ ... }`

-An attribute set is an unordered collection of name-value-pairs, where names must be unique.
+An attribute set is a collection of name-value-pairs, where names must be unique.

 The following example shows all primitive data types, lists, and attribute sets.